autorope/donkeydocs/docs/guide/path_follow/path_follow.md

 In **myconfig.py**, search for the 'gps' section.
 Make sure `HAVE_GPS = True` is set.
 You will need to determine the serial port that the GPS receiver is connected to and the baud rate to use.
 If possible, set your serial port to `115200` baud to get good throughput.

 - `GPS_SERIAL = <serialport>`
     - The `<serialport>` value differs depending on how you have your gps receiver connected (by usb or gpio serial) and by SBC (RPi vs Nano)
     - You can list all potential serial ports; `ls /dev/tty*`.
 Note that most of these are actually not usable.
     - If connecting to the Nano USB port, use `/dev/ttyUSB0`.
     - If connecting to the RPi USB port, use `/dev/ttyACM01`.
     - If connecting to the default RPi gpio serial port (board pins 8&10) use `/dev/ttyAMA0`.
     - If connecting to the default Jetson Nano gpio serial port (board pins 8&10) use `/dev/ttyTHS1`.
 - `GPS_SERIAL_BAUDRATE = <baudrate>`
     - The `<baudrate>` value differs depending on your gps and if you have changed it using U-Center.
     - when connecting between the SBC's USB port and the usb port on the gps receiver the baud rate is detected by USB, so choose 115200 so you have a fast connection.
     - The ZED-F9P's other serial ports default to 38400 baud.
     - Cheap gps receivers generally default to 9600 baud.
     - See this [video](https://youtu.be/GLtEtxPWoIk) on how to use UBlox' U-Center to change the baudrate of the uarts on a UBlox GPS receiver.

-Note that both the RPi and Jetson Nano may be using the gpio serial ports as login consoles (you can connect up a serial 'terminal' and login).
+Note that both the RPi and Jetson Nano may be using the default gpio serial port as a login console (you can connect up a serial 'terminal' and login).
 If using the gpio serial ports you need to disable the login console.
 See [Writing to a serial port](https://ezward.github.io/gps/#writing-to-the-serial-port) for details.

 Those two settings are the only ones related to the GPS receiver that need to be set in **myconfig.py**.
 However, if you are using RTK high resolution GPS then you need to do a lot more configuration and wiring outside of Donkeycar.
 See [Donkeycar meets RTK GPS](https://ezward.github.io/gps/#donkeycar-meets-rtk-gps) for a detailed discussion of one way to setup an RTK GPS receiver for use with Donkeycar.
-Here is a related [video](https://youtu.be/q4T7kTaExTs) that goes over the same information.
+Here is a related [video](https://youtu.be/q4T7kTaExTs?t=970) that goes over the same information.

 ### Configure button actions